Morris Plains station

-Morris Plains Station is a NJ Transit station in Morris Plains, in Morris County, New Jersey, United States, along the Morristown Line at Route 202 (Speedwell Ave/Littleton Rd) in downtown Morris Plains.
+Morris Plains Station is a NJ Transit station in Morris Plains, in Morris County, New Jersey, United States, along the Morristown Line at Route 202 (Speedwell Avenue/Littleton Road) in downtown Morris Plains.

 The former Lackawanna station was built in 1915 and has a brick station house.
 It was designed by architect Frank J. Nies who built other stations for the Delaware, Lackawanna and Western Railroad.
 Unlike most of his stations which tended to resemble massive cathedrals, Morris Plains station was built as a simple one-story structure, which also contains a unique Spanish tile roof.
 An old train station just to the north now serves as The Morris Plains Model Railroad Club.
 The station was added to the National Register of Historic Places on June 22, 1984, along with over 100 other stations within the state as part of the Operating Passenger Railroad Stations Thematic Resource.

 Station layout

 The station has two tracks, each with a low-level side platform.